LucasBr003/ez-saving/README.md

 ```

 > [!IMPORTANT]
-> It's crucial to configure the 'DATA' property of both SaveDataHolders accurately, as this data structure varies from game to game.
-Tailor the 'DATA' property to suit your specific game's saved data requirements, ensuring that it accurately reflects the information you need to save and load for your game or project.
+> It's crucial to configure the `DATA` property of both SaveDataHolders accurately, as this data structure varies from game to game.
+Tailor the `DATA` property to suit your specific game's saved data requirements, ensuring that it accurately reflects the information you need to save and load for your game or project.

+## Method 2: Nodes
+In our second method, we'll create a saved file loading system entirely through the Godot editor's node system and scene structuring.
+This approach replicates the functionality of the first method but requires manual setup and configuration of the necessary nodes within your scene.

+1. Scene Selection: Begin by creating a new scene or opening an existing one.
+In this example, we'll use an existing scene for a main menu of a game.

+2. Adding Nodes: In the selected scene, you'll need to add three nodes to set up your saved file loading system:

++ SaveLoader: This node serves as the core of your loading system.
+Add it to the scene and configure it according to the specifications discussed earlier, ensuring it's set up to manage the loading process efficiently.
++ SaveDataHolder (Global): Add the first `SaveDataHolder` node, setting its 'Save File Type' property to `Global`.
+Configure the `Data` property to reflect the global data you want to load when necessary.
++ SaveDataHolder (Normal): Add the second `SaveDataHolder` node, this time setting its 'Save File Type' property to `Normal`.
+Customize the `Data` property to match the specific data points associated with individual game saves.

+3. Adding SaveSignalListener (Optional): At this point, you can optionally include a `SaveSignalListener` node as a child of an existing node within the scene.
+Configure it to respond to desired signals, such as signals related to game progress or events that prompt loading.
+Refer to earlier explanations for configuring the 'Signal' and 'Action' properties for this node.

++ Alternative Approach (Script): Alternatively, if you prefer handling loading operations through script, you can reference the 'SaveLoader' node in your script.
+When you want to initiate the game loading process, call the `load()` function on the `SaveLoader` node.
+This method offers programmatic control over loading, allowing you to trigger it at specific points in your game.

+> [!NOTE]
+> For those who prefer not to work with the Godot editor's built-in dictionary system for configuring the `DATA` property of SaveDataHolders, you can also configure this property using scripts.
+This provides an alternative method for setting up and customizing saved data within the SaveDataHolder nodes.

+With these steps, you can manually set up your saved file loading system within your scene, offering flexibility and control over the loading process, whether through the editor or script-based data configuration.